Boeing E-4: September 2001 to present

-All four produced are operated by the U.S. Air Force, and are assigned to the 1st Airborne Command Control Squadron (1ACCS) of the 595th Command and Control Group at Offutt Air Force Base, Nebraska.
+All four produced are operated by the U.S. Air Force, and are assigned to the 1st Airborne Command Control Squadron (1ACCS), of the 595th Command and Control Group at Offutt Air Force Base, Nebraska.
 Operations are coordinated by the United States Strategic Command.

 When the President travels outside of North America using a VC-25A as Air Force One, an E-4B will deploy to a second airport in the vicinity of the President's destination, to be readily available in the event of a world crisis or an emergency that renders the VC-25A unusable.
 When President Barack Obama visited Honolulu, Hawaii, an E-4B was often stationed 200 miles away at Hilo International Airport on Hawaii Island.

 In June 2017, two of the aircraft were damaged by a tornado that struck Offutt AFB, having been struck by falling debris after the tornado damaged the hangar the aircraft were stationed in.
-They were out of service for eleven weeks while repairs took place.
-The E-4B aircraft have been based at the nearby Lincoln Airport Air National Guard three times: 2006, then 2019 during the Missouri flood, and 2021–22 subsequent runway replacement.
+They were out of service for 11 weeks while repairs took place.
+The E-4B aircraft have been based at the nearby Lincoln Air National Guard Base three times: in 2006, then 2019 during the Missouri flood, and 2021–22 subsequent runway replacement.

 Replacement

 In 2021 and 2022, the U.S. Air Force began developing a replacement for the E-4.
 The new platform is currently known as the Survivable Airborne Operations Center.
+This aircraft is to be developed by Sierra Nevada Corporation collaborating with Rolls Royce, based on the Boeing 747-8I.